• Skip to main content

 Endurance is the ability of your muscles to continue generating force despite being fatigued.

-A round last three minutes, and boxing matches can be as long as 15 rounds, so boxers need massive amounts of muscular endurance to continue fighting for that long.
+A round lasts three minutes, and boxing matches can be as long as 15 rounds, so boxers need massive amounts of muscular endurance to continue fighting for that long.

 Core strength

-Core is the collective term for the muscles of your midsection, including the rectus abdominis, obliques, and transverse abdominis.
+The core is the collective term for the muscles of your midsection, including the:

 These muscles are central to a boxer’s performance.